The sight of termites around the windowsill can be a matter of concern for you.

 Stp 4: Now you have to apply a thick coating all over the wooden window sill with a paintbrush.

-Once the solution is absorbed into the wood of the window sill, it will start working within 48 hours and will kill all termites within a week.
+Once the solution is absorbed into the wood of the window sill, it will start working within 48 hours and will kill all termites on ceiling within a week.

 How To Prevent Termites in Window Sills?